Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 have anyways to access these features from the text.

-You should therefore read this section more as an illustration of what can be done, and how it can be done, rather than expect huge improvement in the accuracy of the model.
+You should therefore read this section more as an illustration of what can be done, and how it can be done, rather than expect huge improvement in the performance of the model.